Data-Science-for-Linguists-2024/Colexification/README.md

 **Author:** Teresa Davison

-**Summary:** Invesitgation into colexification of concepts within language families or geographical areas.
+**Summary:** Investigation into colexification of concepts within language families or geographical areas.